 Based on the results of the Phase 1b/2a clinical trial, we believe efzofitimod has potential applications in the treatment of other ILDs, such as chronic hypersensitivity pneumonitis (CHP) and connective tissue disease related ILD (CTD-ILD), including SSc-ILD and rheumatoid arthritis-associated ILD.
 As such, we designed a focused Phase 2 proof-of-concept clinical trial of efzofitimod (the EFZO-CONNECTTM study) in patients with SSc-ILD.
 The EFZO-CONNECT study is a randomized, double-blind placebo-controlled proof-of-concept study to evaluate the efficacy, safety and tolerability of efzofitimod in patients with SSc-ILD.
 This is a 28-week study with three parallel cohorts randomized 2:2:1 to either 270 mg or 450 mg of efzofitimod or placebo dosed intravenously monthly for a total of six doses.
 The study intends to enroll up to 25 patients at multiple centers in the United States.
 The objective of the study is to evaluate the efficacy of multiple doses of IV efzofitimod on pulmonary, cutaneous and systemic manifestations in patients with SSc-ILD.
-The study was initiated in the third quarter of 2023, and in October 2023, we dosed the first patient in this study.
+The primary endpoint is reduction in FVC.
+Secondary endpoints include certain measures regarding safety and tolerability.
+In July 2024, we amended the study to add an open label extension (OLE) to patients.
+Patients who complete the study and wish to receive ongoing treatment with efzofitimod are eligible to participate in the 24-week OLE.
+Based on current enrollment projections, we expect to report interim data from the study in the second quarter of 2025.